SMETA Audit Checklist

 Jona Tarlengco

 Jona Tarlengco is a content writer and researcher for SafetyCulture since 2018.
 She usually writes about safety and quality topics, contributing to the creation of well-researched articles.
-Her 5-year experience in one of the world’s leading business news organisations helps enrich the quality of the information in her work.
+Her years of experience in one of the world’s leading business news organisations helps enrich the quality of the information in her work.

 Explore more templates

-SMETA 4-Pillar Checklist
+SMETA 4-Pillar Audit Checklist

-This SMETA 4-pillar checklist is built according to the SMETA 4-pillar audit for extended environment and business ethics assessments.
+This SMETA 4-pillar audit checklist is built according to the SMETA 4-pillar audit for extended environment and business ethics assessments.
 Use this checklist to evaluate the compliance of your environmental management system, including energy usage, water usage and discharge, waste, and emissions to air, and business ethics management system, covering bribery or corrupt business practice, conflict of interests, and reporting and internal controls or monitoring.